kemckinnmsft/HOL3000/instructions.md

 	!IMAGE[ie2rmsk2.jpg](\Media\ie2rmsk2.jpg)

+	>[!ALERT] It may take up to 10 minutes for the global IRM settings to apply to document libraries.
+If this has not appeared after a few minutes, try creating a new document library to see if the link is available.

 1. [] On the Settings > Information Rights Management Settings page, check the box next to Restrict permissions on this library on download and under **Create a permission policy title** type +++Contoso IRM Policy+++, and under **Add a permission policy description** type +++This content contained within this file is for use by Contoso Corporation employees only.+++

 	^IMAGE[Open Screenshot](\Media\m9v7v7ln.jpg)